gocd/docker-gocd-server/README.md

 > **Note:** Ensure that `/path/to/home-dir` and `/path/to/godata` is accessible by the `go` user in container (`go` user - uid 1000).

-Mounting volumes is also useful in upgrading GoCD instance.
-For instance, one can attach the latest image to the existing mount volumes to upgrade their instance.
+Volumes are useful while upgrading GoCD.
+For instance, one can mount existing volumes while running the latest version of GoCD.

 ```shell
 docker run -v /path/to/godata:/godata -v /path/to/home-dir:/home/go gocd/gocd-server:latest_version #e.g. v18.9.0